rechlin/GitDemo-2017-10/PITCHME.md

 ### There was GitHub

 * Free for Open Source
+* Forking and Pull requests
 * Expensive for private code
 * Few features
 * Little competition

+---
+### Git Services Today

+* GitLab
+  * Full workflow to Continuous Deployment (CD)
+  * Matches all of GitHub's new features
+* Bit Bucket (Atlassian)
+  * Integrates with JIRA and their other tools
+  * Onsite or SaaS
+* GitHub Today
+  * Code review, issue tracking
+  * Docs generated online
+  * Third party plugins
+  * Onsite version to match GitLab's

+---
+### GitHub: No one was ever fired for ...

+* What's the issue with GitHub?